-Let us now perform some invertible row operations on $B$, keeping its rank fixed.
-Starting from the bottom right corner of $B$ and then going towards the top-left corner, we consider each $\Id$ block in the off-diagonal $\Lambda$ block and then make everything on top and then right of this block zero.
-Denote the new matrix by $B_1$.
-Note that in any block of $B_1$ above the $\Lambda$ diagonal, the highest order derivative of $u$, say $\partial_t^{q+1} u$, is still contributed by the $\partial_t^q R_u$ factor of this block.
-In fact, any of these blocks looks like
+Let us now perform some invertible row and column operations on $B$, keeping its rank fixed.
+Starting from the bottom right corner of $B$ and then going towards the top-left corner, we consider each $\mathrm{Id}$ block in the off-diagonal $\Lambda$ block.
+Next using these $\mathrm{Id}$ blocks in order, we make everything zero first along the columns and then along the rows.
+Denote the new matrix by $B_1$ and observe that $\det B = \det B_1$.
+In any non-zero block of $B_1$ above the $\Lambda$ diagonal, the highest order derivative of $u$, say $\partial_t^{q+1} u$, is still contributed by the $\partial_t^q R_u$ factor of this block.
+In fact, any of these blocks look like